snowplow-archive/snowplow.github.com/_posts/2015-07-02-visualizing-marketing-attribution-data-with-d3js.md

 ---
 layout: post
-shortenedlink: "Analyzing marketing attribution data with a D3.js visualization"
 title: "Analyzing marketing attribution data with a D3.js visualization"
 tags: [data, marketing, attribution, data visualization, data pipeline, javascript, d3]
 author: Justine
 category: Analytics
 ---

 [Marketing attribution](https://en.wikipedia.org/wiki/Attribution_(marketing)), as in understanding what impact different marketing channels have in driving conversion, is a very complex problem:

 1. We have no way of directly measuring the impact of an individual channel on a user's propensity to convert
 2. It is not uncommon for users to interact with many channels prior to converting